 Athens Academy is a wonderful community of teachers, students, parents, mentors, alumni, coaches, and friends all dedicated to educating young people.
 We are guided by our mission, "Athens Academy seeks excellence with honor in the educational and personal experience of each student."
 These fifteen words make it clear where we focus our energy.
 Our primary objective is to engage our students in meaningful work so that they are better prepared for college and life.

-Debuting two new AP Computer Science classes
+- Two new AP Computer Science classes

-Opening a brand new playground for the Lower School students and extended day program
+- A brand new playground for the Lower School students and extended day program

-Kicking off another positive year for all our sports teams, while over a dozen of our student athletes are being actively recruited by college coaches across the country
+- Another positive year for all our sports teams, while over a dozen of our student athletes are being actively recruited by college coaches across the country

 To really get a feel for our people and programs, I encourage you to come visit us!
 Schedule an individual tour with Geoffrey Walton or Mary Catherine Jernigan in the Admission Office to learn more about our people and programs.
 We also invite prospective students in grades 5-11 to spend a morning shadowing a student—it's a great way to see what a typical day is like at Athens Academy.